A Long-extended Party

 Should read: “Action: Choose a hero you control and discard all tokens from it.
 Select a different non-[fellowship], non-[baggins] hero from your collection with a threat cost less than or equal to the chosen hero.
 Swap those heroes, moving all eligible attachments and damage tokens to the hero from your collection.”

-ALeP’s note: The errata in the Defenders of Gondor starter deck basically bring these cards back in line with their original text from the Heirs of Númenor, Against the Shadow, and The Vengeance of Mordor expansions.
+ALeP’s Note: The errata in the Defenders of Gondor starter deck basically brings these cards back in line with their original text from the Heirs of Númenor, Against the Shadow, and The Vengeance of Mordor expansions.

 Elves of Lórien Starter Deck [EoL]